MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-auto-refresh.md

 If a query that is set to auto-refresh uses a column that is missing in the new schema, Workplace Analytics turns the auto-refresh option for this query to off.

-#### Excluded or masked columns
+#### Excluded or hashed columns

-Query results typically include multiple columns of data.
-Admins can set the report options for a query in ways that affect the inclusion and display of these columns.
-For example, they can set a column to "Exclude from report" (which omits the column) or to "Hash in report" (which masks the true value with a meaningless value for display).
+While uploading organizational data, admins can set report options in ways that affect the inclusion and display of data columns.
+For example, they can set a column to "Exclude from report" (which omits the column) or to "Hash in report" (which masks the true value with a meaningless value).

 If a query set to auto-refresh uses a column that becomes excluded or hashed, Workplace Analytics turns the auto-refresh option for this query to off.